jasoncable/i-can-program-too/manuscript/MyPersonalStyle.md

 # My Personal Coding Style

-> TIMTOWTDIBSCINABTE \(Tim Toady Bicarbonate\) - There’s more than one way to do it, but sometimes consistency is not a bad thing either.
+> _TIMTOWTDIBSCINABTE \(Tim Toady Bicarbonate\) - There's more than one way to do it, but sometimes consistency is not a bad thing either._
 >
 > -the perl5 community